w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 {::options auto_ids="false" /}

 {:.introduction}
-Ensure that processes, frameworks, and resources are supportive of accessibility to improve the final deliverables.
-Understanding the current situation will help determine the scale of work and allow achievable milestones to be set.
+Clarify your organizations goals and detail the resources needed to deliver accessible projects.
+Review existing websites and infrastructure to determine what improvements can be made.

 {::nomarkdown}
 <%= block 'activities' %>